oysteinvolden/apriltag_state_estimation/README.md

 ## Overview
 This repo contains source code for visual-inertial state estimation.
 More concrete, an application-specific error-state Kalman filter (MEKF) is implemented with ROS interface.
-It fuses camera-tag pose (e.g., from AprilTags) with IMU measurements and outputs the full state of the vehicle, including position, velocity, attitude, and biases.
+It fuses camera-tag pose (e.g., from AprilTags) with IMU measurements and outputs the full state of the vehicle, including position, velocity, and attitude.

 ## Future work